dennislee22/dennislee22.github.io/docs/cdppvc/cdwocp.md

 {: .no_toc }

 This article explains the steps to deploy the CDW service on Openshift platform after successful configuration of the [CDP PvC Data Services Management Console]({{ site.baseurl }}{% link docs/cdppvc/dsconsole.md %}).
 Please note that the sizing of the direct attached disk for CDW illustrated in this demo does not match the production requirements.
+For production requirements, please refer to this [link](https://docs.cloudera.com/data-warehouse/1.3.4/private-cloud-getting-started/topics/dw-private-cloud-openshift-get-started-requirements.html).

 - TOC
 {:toc}